 Ecuador’s political background

 One of the main challenges that political parties in Ecuador face is the lack of support from the public.
 Despite the votes, they are still one of the least trusted institutions in the country.
-But public opinion reports do show a notable improvement of confidence in the National Assembly.
-The approval rate has tripled from 21,8% in 2008, to 64,4% in 2014 according to recent studies of research agency Perfiles de Opinion.
-This figure is well above Latin America´s average approval rate of 32%, according to the Latinobarometer 2011.
-This positive development can largely be explained by the major reform of the constitutional process and the transition of Congress to the National Assembly (AN), which was realized in 2008.
+However, recent public opinion reports do show a notable improvement of confidence in the National Assembly.
+The approval rate has tripled from 21,8% in 2008, to 64,4% in 2014.
+This figure is well above Latin America´s average approval rate of 32%.
+This positive development can largely be explained by the new constitution from 2008.

 On a political organization level, participation of youth and women still needs attention.
 Even though women’s representation in the National Assembly reached 39%, after the local elections of 2014 women’s representation in local governments is just 25.7%.
 Also, only 13.4% of the elected authorities were under 30 years of age.

-NIMD’s funds for the Ecuador programme will be strictly used as innovative and catalysing in terms of fundraising and type of activities.
-The programme will focus on improving the level playing field in politics by assisting in the institutionalization of the legislative unit of the National Assembly and the Legislative School.
-In 2015, Agora Democratica (AD) has therefore started the implementation of the project “Construction of mechanisms to promote citizen participation and strengthen legislative capacity in the National Assembly of Ecuador”, which consists of:
+The NIMD programme focuses on improving the level playing field in politics by assisting the legislative process of the National Assembly.
+In 2015, NIMD has therefore started the implementation of an EU funded project that promotes citizen participation and strengthens legislative capacity in the National Assembly of Ecuador.
+The project consists of:

-- compilation and systematization of procedures within the Assembly and to clarify them in a guide that seeks to strengthen technical capacities of the assemblymen;
+- compilation and systematization of procedures within the Assembly, which will be published in a guide addressed at assemblymen;

-- designing a tool that uses a prospective methodology to help identify, a priori, the effects of legal and political decisions;
+- designing a tool that helps to reflect on the future effects of legal and political decisions;

-- building a tool that provides recommendations on how to ‘translate’ laws into a more understandable language in order to foster an informed and involved citizenship.
+- give recommendations on how to ‘translate’ laws into a more understandable language for an informed and involved citizenship.